 The T5 is the most popular fluorescent grow light because it operates the most efficiently, and emits more lumens than other fluorescent grow lights..
 The "T" in T5 stands for tubular, indicating the shape of the T5 bulb itself, and the "5" in T5 stands for 5/8" thick.
 T5 bulbs have a lifespan of around 10,000 hours, but as technology advances, this number is increasing.

 A newer addition to fluorescent lighting is the T5 LED bulb.
 This is allows a fluorescent lighting fixture to house LED technology.

 Compact fluorescent light (CFL) bulbs are another very popular fluorescent grow light, prized for their energy efficiency and cool operating temperature.
 These lights are commonly used for indoor gardens with height limitations, and generate very short and bushy plants.
 These bulbs come in veg and flower spectrums, and some bulbs are even full spectrum.

 The T8 fluorescent grow light is very similar to the T5, but is 1" thick.
 Fluorescent grow lights lose efficiency as they grow in size, and so while T5 is the most efficient, T8 grow lights are about 9% less efficient.
 Similarly, the T12 grow light bulbs operate even less efficiently.
 At the end of the day, all fluorescent grow lights operate very efficiently, and save money on electricity costs compared to standard HID or LED systems.
 T8 bulbs also have a longer lifespan than T5 bulbs, at about 20,000 hours.

-If you want to learn more about different types of grow light bulbs, check out our full guide in our learning center!
+If you want to learn more about When & How To Replace Your Bulbs, visit our blog to read our complete guide!
+We also can help you understand the different types of grow light bulbs by reading our post on that as well.!
 If you have any questions, give our experienced growers a call today at 888-815-9763 and let us assist you!